 Regular exercise is routinely recommended to counteract heart disease, increase mental clarity, and improve overall health and wellbeing.
 Penile health is no different, and blood flow can be increased with erectile dysfunction exercises and significantly improve the quality, frequency, and strength of your erections.

 Benjamin Franklin famously coined the phrase “an ounce of prevention is worth a pound of cure.”
 This expression has been applied by physicians and members of the medical community for years as a practical way to avoid chronic health conditions.
 Diet and exercise recommendations are becoming not only more common for prevention, but also prescribed as a practical way to combat existing cases of heart disease, diabetes, and cancer to prevent or halt the progression of an illness.
-Urologist who treat erectile dysfunction and prostate cancer have coined a medical term used to describe ED prevention by exercise of the penis, they call this type of exercise “Penile Rehabilitation.”
+Urologist who treat erectile dysfunction and prostate cancer have coined a medical term used to describe exercise of the penis, they call this type of exercise “Penile Rehabilitation.”

 For more information, check out our “Guide to Erectile Dysfunction“.